 - (3) Modifications and/or additions to bathroom facilities as related to letters a through e below:

 - a) Roll in shower

 - b) Sink modifications

 - c) Bathtub modifications

 - d) Toilet modifications

 - e) Water faucet controls

 - (4) Improve access/ease of mobility, excluding locks, as related to letters a through c below:

 - a) Widening of doorways/hallways,

 - b) turnaround space modifications,

 - c)floor coverings

-- (5) Specialized accessibility/safety adaptations/additions as related to letters a through f below:
+(5) Specialized accessibility/safety adaptations/additions as related to letters a through f below:

 - a) Electrical wiring

 - b) Fire safety adaptations

 - c) Shatterproof windows

-d) Modifications to meet egress regulations if there are no other egress options available in the structure a)Sink modifications b)Water faucet controls c)Counter/Cupboard modifications
+d) Modifications to meet egress regulations if there are no other egress options available in the structure b)Water faucet controls c)Counter/Cupboard modifications

-- e) Automatic door openers/doorbells - f) Medically necessary portable heating and/or cooling adaptation to be limited to one unit per participant. - (6)Modifications and/or additions to kitchen facilities as related to letters a through c below:
+- e) Automatic door openers/doorbells - f) Medically necessary portable heating and/or cooling adaptation to be limited to one unit per participant. - (6)Modifications and/or additions to kitchen facilities as related to letters a through c below: - a)Sink modifications

 Vehicle Modifications are devices, service or controls that enable participants to increase their independence or physical safety by enabling their safe transport in and around the community and are required by the participant's plan of care.
 The installations of these items are included.
 The waiver participant or primary caregiver must own the vehicle.
 The vehicle must be covered under an automobile insurance policy that provides coverage sufficient to replace the adaptation in the event of an accident.
 Modifications do not include the cost of the vehicle.
 There must be a written recommendation by an appropriate professional that the modification will meet the needs of the participant.
 All items must meet applicable standards of manufacture, design, and installation.
-Installation must be performed by the adaptive equipment manufacturer's authorized dealer according to the manufacturer's installation instructions, National Mobility Equipment Dealer's Association, Society of Automotive Engineers, National Highway and/or Traffic Safety Administration guidelines.
+Installation instructions, National Mobility Equipment Dealer's Association, Society of Automotive Engineers, National Highway and/or Traffic Safety Administration guidelines.